SimYiSY/DSI-Projects/project_1/code/ReadMe.md

 Analyze trends in SAT & ACT scores from 2017 - 2018 and make recommendations to increase SAT participation

 ## Executive Summary
-Analyze the trend between 2017 and 2018 SAT and ACT participation using EDA and plots to see the relationship between the 2 and provide solution.

 ### Contents:
 - [2017 Data Import & Cleaning](#Data-Import-and-Cleaning)